-One specific requirement related to client eligibility is to ensure that the household income does not exceed 120% of the median as established and published by FHFC.
-With regards to 120% income limit, local governments will determine household income eligibility based on current circumstances in accordance with 24 CFR part 5.
-If a household's income was above 120% AMI prior to the COVID-19 pandemic but they lost half their income because of the crisis, they would be income-eligible for assistance.
+One specific requirement related to client eligibility is to ensure that for owner occupied households the household income does not exceed 140% of the median as established and published by FHFC.
+With regards to 140% income limit, local governments will determine household income eligibility based on current circumstances in accordance with 24 CFR part 5.
+If a household's income was above 140% AMI prior to the COVID-19 pandemic but they lost half their income because of the crisis, they would be income-eligible for assistance.
 Since CRF funding is separate from SHIP funding, the LHAP or policies and procedures related to the SHIP program do not apply to CRF funds.